 What are macros?

-You may have heard the term “counting macros,” or “IIFIYM (if it fits into your macros)” before.
-Though not new, macros are trending as a new approach to slimming down.
+Duff said she's“counting macros” and others use the phrase “IIFIYM (if it fits into your macros)," though not new, macros are trending as a new approach to slimming down.

 Macro stands for macronutrient, or, nutrients you need large amounts of.
 In the nutrition world, our body relies on micronutrients (vitamins and minerals) as well as macronutrients (carbohydrates, fats and proteins).
 Like many diets that are trending today, counting macros became popular among bodybuilders who tried to match their protein, fat and carbohydrate content to their specific regimen.
 Today, it’s embraced by everyone from celebrities to people looking to lose a few pounds.
 The question everyone is asking of course is, does it work?